pabloh/pathway/README.md

 Note first we are not inheriting from any class nor including any module.
 This won't be the case in general as `pathway` provides classes to help build your operations, but it serves to illustrate how little is needed to implement one.

-Let's ignore the specifics about `Repository.create(...)`, we just need to know that is a backend that's able to return some value.
+Also, let's ignore the specifics about `Repository.create(...)`, we just need to know that is a backend that's able to return some value.

 We now provide for our class a `call` implementation.
 It will just check if the result is available and then wrap it into a successful `Result` object when is ok, or a failing one when is not.